-Setting Group Setting Name Туре Description Default Value general eral EnableMonitorR Boolean owCount Controls whether a job displays the total number of rows that are being masked.
+Setting Group Setting Name Туре Description Default Value general EnableMonitorR owCount Boolean Controls whether a job displays the total number of rows that are being masked.
 Setting this to false reduces the startup time of all jobs. true PasswordTimeS pan Integer [0, ∞) The number of hours a user is locked out for before they can attempt to log in again.
 23 PasswordCount Integer [0, ∞) The number of incorrect password attempts before a user is locked out.
 3 AllowPassword ResetRequest Boolean When true, users can request a password reset link be sent to the email associated with their account. true PasswordReset LinkDuration Integer [1, ∞) Controls how many minutes the password reset link is valid for.
 5 NumSimulJobs Allowed Integer [0, ∞) Max number of jobs allowed to run simultaneously.
-Setting this number to zero will lead to a dynamically calculated limit (see page 615) based on the number of available CPU cores.
+Setting this number to zero will lead to a dynamically calculated limit (see page 626) based on the number of available CPU cores.
 7

-Setting Group Setting Name Туре Description Default Value DefaultApiVersi on String Used to set default API Version.
+Setting Group Setting Name Туре Description Default Value DefaultApiVersi on String String Used to set default API Version.
 If the version is omitted from the base path of the request's URL, but wishes to be treated using a specific masking API version that is not the latest version, set the DefaultApiVersion application setting.
 If the DefaultApiVersion is not set and the version is omitted from the URL, the latest version of the API on that engine will be used.
 Sample API Version format is like v5.1.5 etc. Blank DataRetentionInt erval Integer [-1, ∞) The length of time that specific historical data is retained.
 This setting value is in integer days.
 Certain log files and internal processing data are retained in case problem diagnosis is needed.
 Since we cannot keep this data indefinitely, this setting is the length of time that old data is retained.
 Data older than this will be purged on a periodic basis.
-Special Values -1: disable this pruning method 0: each cleanup removes all files 60 10
+Special Values -1: disable this pruning method 0: each cleanup removes all files 60 DataRetentionM axDirectorySize Integer [-1, 100] The percentage of disk space allowed for all logfiles located in specific directories.
+This setting value is in integer percent.
+For log files written to disk, the DataRetentionInterval setting (above) ensures that we keep these job log files for only a specific period of time.
+This setting avoids problems where significant activity in a short time might overwhelm avaiable disk space,.
+This setting is a backstop to the DataRetentionInterval setting which is intended to be the primary driver for managing retention.
+Special Values -1: disable this pruning method 0: each cleanup removes all files 10